There are five positions available each year.

 Yes, each resident will present cases at Grand Rounds 2-3 times each year.

 We recently constructed a new state-of-the-art Retina Clinic in our 148,000 square foot facility, and have remodeled and upgraded our 70-seat auditorium.
-Our residency program has now expanded to five residents per year, and we plan for our integrated PGY-1 year to begin in July 2022.
+Our residency program has now expanded to five residents per year, and an integrated PGY-1 year began in July 2022.
 Our redesigned resident schedule allows expanded time for individual electives, a new experience in ophthalmic oncology and pathology, and enhanced surgical volume from the Resident Clinic.
 We continue to recruit new clinical and research faculty and remain one of the nation’s top recipients of research funding from the National Eye Institute.